oglenaut/nnplus/README.txt

 ABOUT

+	This is a fork of anth0/nnplus which I guess I'll call nnplusplus.
+	The idea is to update anth0's old nnplus repository with some features included in nzedb but still included regex based fetches/blacklists since they work pretty well.
+	Currently the focus will be update the files to be 5.4 compatible (rid PHP STRICT/WARNING)

+	Next will be inclusion of some community made cleanup scripts for maitining the DB.

 	Newznab is an nzbs.org clone PHP/Smarty application, which supports the indexing of usenet headers into a mysql database and provides a simple web based search interface onto the data.